 - 1. The results of an examination are rated on a scale from 1 to 10, with 10 being the best grade. - 2.
-For all modules and individual study parts (i.e. literature study, traineeship, master's thesis) grades must be expressed as a multiple of .5 (with the exception of 5.5). - 3.
-As an exception to Article 3.1, item 1, it is allowed to grade with pass/fail on practicals. - 4.
+As an exception to Article 3.1, item 1, it is allowed to grade with pass/fail on practicals. - 3.
 For each module, students are given the opportunity to resit the examination if they fail or miss the first examination, or if they pass the first examination, but want to improve their grade.
-The dates for these exams, if not planned in advance, are to be determined in direct consultation with the student(s). - 5.
-If from an examination for a module several valid results are registered or known, including exemptions, the highest result will apply. - 6.
+The dates for these exams, if not planned in advance, are to be determined in direct consultation with the student(s). - 4.
+If from an examination for a module several valid results are registered or known, including exemptions, the highest result will apply. - 5.
 At the student's request, the Board of Examiners may grant exemptions for course units up to a maximum of 15 ECTS.
 It is not possible to be exempted from the requirements of the traineeship and/or from the master's thesis.